 WHAT’S THE USE OF PUTTING CHIA SEEDS IN THE FILLING?

 Chia seeds are an amazing little ingredient.
 They are literally packed with antioxidants, protein, and are SUPER DUPER high in fiber!
-Check out 7 Benefits of Chia Seeds from Lorna McCormack to know more about them!
+Check out these benefits to eating chia seeds while getting to know more about them!

 But one of the best things about them is that when mixed with a liquid, they help thicken things up, much like a corn starch slurry.